atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Windmill Scene and post punk stuff (that isn't Geese)** -
-Obviously Geese and Cameron Winter blew up big this year,
+Obviously Geese and Cameron Winter blew up big this year, and already-popular bands like Wet Leg and Black Country, New Road dropped good albums as well.

 **Releases from artists I like**
 -